Background Screening Frequently Asked Questions

 I am not a U.S. citizen and do not have a Social Security number.
 What should I do?

-Foreign coaches and officials may complete the initial part of the screening process through the normal screening options noted above.
+Foreign coaches, officials and volunteer members may complete the initial part of the screening process through the normal screening options noted above.
 However, additional international paperwork will likely be required, so please contact NCSI directly at 1.866.833.7100 once your membership has been processed.

 What if I fail the background check?

 USSA hopes that no one fails the background check.
 But if a screening generates a ‘red light,’ that person will be notified by NCSI.
-Member coaches or officials who may be cancelled due to "Red Light" will receive a full refund of their membership dues.
+Member coaches, officials and volunteer members who may be cancelled due to "Red Light" will receive a full refund of their membership dues.
 USSA's policy is to notify the individual's club of a Red Light determination.
-Those who receive a Red Light determination are not eligible to participate as coaches or officials in USSA events.
+Those who receive a Red Light determination are not eligible to participate as coaches, officials and volunteer members in USSA events.

 How will this impact our USSA club program?